installation/supervisor/README.md

 ### Offline installation

-Clone this repository and download the following files manually into the install path:
+Clone this repository and download the following files manually into the install script path:

 [Setuptools 1.0](https://pypi.python.org/packages/source/s/setuptools/setuptools-1.0.tar.gz)

 [Supervisor 3.0](https://pypi.python.org/packages/source/s/supervisor/supervisor-3.0.tar.gz)

+This way you can install Supervisor on any machine even without internet connection.
+Make sure that every dependency is installed.